 Concerns about job security are often top of mind for employees during the M&A process.
 Will their role still be relevant?
 Are their past successes going to be recognized?
 How will they be accepted as members of the new team?

-Don’t forget about basic support like information about how you’ll transition benefits, how you do performance reviews, when and how compensation is reviewed, and how the company approaches time-off.
+Don’t forget basic support like information about how you’ll transition benefits, how you do performance reviews, when and how compensation is reviewed, and how the company approaches time-off.
 Addressing employees’ basic needs is crucial to establishing a foundation of trust and confidence.

 Kim Rohrer, VP of People & Culture at recently acquired Disqus, says: